CaiWilliams/PyOghma/README.md

 # PyOghma
-**This project is currently in the early stages and no gaurantiees are made to it working.**
+**This project is currently in the early stages and no guarantees are made to it working.**

 A python API for OghmaNano allowing for the programmatic discription and exceution of drift-diffusion simulations.